rollup/rollup/docs/05-plugins.md

 export default function myExample () {
   return {
-    name: 'my-example', // this name will show up in warnings and errors resolveId ( importee ) {
+    name: 'my-example', // this name will show up in warnings and errors resolveId ( source ) {
-      if (importee === 'virtual-module') {
+      if (source === 'virtual-module') {
-        return importee; // this signals that rollup should not ask other plugins or check the file system to find this id }
+        return source; // this signals that rollup should not ask other plugins or check the file system to find this id }
       return null; // other ids should be handled as usually },